Mikhail Kornienko: ISS year long mission

 In November 2012, NASA, the Russian Federal Space Agency (Roscosmos), and their international partners selected two veteran spacefarers for a one-year mission aboard the International Space Station in 2015.
-This mission included collecting scientific data important to future human exploration of our solar system.
-NASA selected Scott Kelly and Roscosmos chose Mikhail Kornienko.
+This mission included collecting scientific data important to future human exploration of the Solar System.
+NASA selected Scott Kelly, and Roscosmos chose Mikhail Kornienko.
 Kelly and Kornienko launched aboard a Russian Soyuz spacecraft from the Baikonur Cosmodrome in Kazakhstan in March 2015 and landed on 1 March 2016 at 22:00.
 Kelly and Kornienko already have a connection; Kelly was a backup crew member for the station's Expedition 23/24 crews, where Kornienko served as a flight engineer.
 The goal of their yearlong expedition aboard the orbiting laboratory was to understand better how the human body reacts and adapts to the harsh environment of space.
-Data from the 12-month expedition will help inform current assessments of crew performance and health and will determine better and validate countermeasures to reduce the risks associated with future exploration as NASA plans for missions around the moon, an asteroid and ultimately Mars.
+Data from the 12-month expedition will help inform current assessments of crew performance and health and will determine better and validate countermeasures to reduce the risks associated with future exploration as NASA plans for missions around the Moon, an asteroid and ultimately Mars.

 Film

-In 2016, Kornienko appeared as himself in the comedy film Yolki 5.
+In 2016, Kornienko and Andrey Borisenko appeared as themselves in the comedy film Yolki 5.